Article verified for Release 15.1 on December 8, 2025.

 In this scenario:

-- If you commit a violation during the exam, such as attempting to access external resources, the system will not issue an immediate warning.
-Instead, it will monitor your actions for a continuous violation period of 1 minutes.
+- If you commit a violation during the test, such as attempting to access external resources, the system will not issue an immediate warning.
+Instead, it will monitor your actions for a continuous violation period of 1 minute.
 If you continue to violate the rules during this time, a warning will be displayed on your screen.

-Understanding these timeout settings is crucial because they can significantly impact your exam experience and outcomes.
-To ensure a successful exam attempt, it’s essential to comply with the rules and be aware of how these settings influence the exam process.
+Understanding these timeout settings is crucial because they can significantly impact your test experience and outcomes.
+To ensure a successful test attempt, it’s essential to comply with the rules and understand how these settings affect the test process.